jakkul/lean-and-fast/various_reading.md

 	[https://www.amazon.com/Corps-Business-Management-Principles-Marines/dp/0066619793]

 	A great book about how much it matters to trust a team and how little various tooling means.
+A great read on how a team can stay focused and motivated in an environment of complete uncertainty.

 * **Reinventing Organizations: A Guide to Creating Organizations Inspired by the Next Stage in Human Consciousness: Frederic Laloux, Ken Wilber**

 	[https://www.amazon.com/Reinventing-Organizations-Frederic-Laloux/dp/2960133501/]

 	A great book on how to communicate in organization and how much trust matters.
+This one teaches on how to build an organization ground-up by example.

 * **Peopleware: Productive Projects and Teams by Tom DeMarco and Tim Lister**